1platform/onebe/docs/modules/Router.md

 • `Const` **Router**: [`RouterBase`](../classes/Router.RouterBase.md)

-The global default Router that we are going to use in our application.
+The global default Router that the application is going to use.